New Works: Coal Mines

 Burning Coal Theatre supports local writers and playwrights by developing new plays of artists connected to North Carolina

-Next staged reading is WELCOME TO THE RAA, a new play by Sharon Black.
+Next staged reading is SHOEBOX MEMOIRS, a new play by Sonia Usatch-Kuhn.
 See below for more information.

-WELCOME TO THE RAA A staged reading of a new play by Sharon Black
+A staged reading of a new play by Sonia Usatch-Kuhn

 LOCATION: Burning Coal Theatre Company, 224 Polk Street, Raleigh, NC 27604

-Show up to support new work!
+Show up to support new work and give your feedback!
 No registration or ticket required.

 Burning Coal Theatre Company is committed to developing new plays and theatre practices by artists connected to the Tar Heel State.* In producing new and innovative theatre, The Coal Mines development process focuses on five objectives: